 What is a disengagement letter?

-- Record Transfer: Information about how and when client records will be transferred.
+- File Transfer: Explains how and when client records and files will be transferred or retained.

 By providing this information, a disengagement letter ensures that everyone understands their responsibilities moving forward.
 It protects both the accounting firm and the client from potential misunderstandings or disputes in the future.